Hal9000/livetext/README.md

      were striking thirteen.
 </pre>

-<p>What can we see from this example?
-First of all, notice that the part
-between <tt>.def</tt> and <tt>.end</tt> (the body of the method) really is just Ruby code.
-The method takes no parameters because parameter passing is handled inside the Livetext engine and the instance variable <code>@_args is initialized to the contents of this array.
-We usually refer to the
-</code>@<em>args array only through the method `</em>args which returns it.</p>
+What can we see from this example?
+First of all, notice that the part between <tt>.def</tt> and <tt>.end</tt> (the body of the method) really is just Ruby code.
+The method takes no parameters because parameter passing is handled inside the Livetext engine and the instance variable `@_args is initialized to the contents of this array.
+We usually refer to the `@_args array only through the method `_args which returns it.

-<p>The `_args method is also an iterator.
-If a block is attached, that block
-will be called for every argument.</p>
+The `_args method is also an iterator.
+If a block is attached, that block will be called for every argument.

-<p>We then create a string using these parameters and call it using the
-`_puts method.
-This really does do a <tt>puts</tt> call, but it applies it to wherever the output is currently being sent (defaulting to STDOUT).</p>
+We then create a string using these parameters and call it using the `_puts method.
+This really does do a <tt>puts</tt> call, but it applies it to wherever the output is currently being sent (defaulting to STDOUT).

-<p>All the &quot;helper&quot; methods start with an underscore so as to avoid name
-collisions.
-These are all stored in the <tt>Livetext::Helpers</tt> module (which also has some methods you will never use).</p>
+All the "helper" methods start with an underscore so as to avoid name collisions.
+These are all stored in the <tt>Livetext::Helpers</tt> module (which also has some methods you will never use).

-<p>Here is the HTML output of the previous example:</p>
+Here is the HTML output of the previous example:

 <pre>
      &lt;h3&gt;Chapter 1&lt;/h3&gt;